 Financial Readiness and Financial Literacy

-We learned a lot of lessons in the past year.
+We learned a lot of lessons in the past several years.
 And one that stands out is that we must be financially ready with our savings in order to be financially literate.

 Being financially ready and saving money starts by setting a goal.
 And it’s not easy.
 If it were easy, anyone could do it -- but it takes discipline, commitment and sacrifice.
 Saving money can come in many shapes and forms.
 Here are a few examples: